berthubert/antonie2/README.md

 strive to be multiplatform).
 It is currently focussed on prokaryotic and other small genomes.

+In addition, there is a whole bunch of tools to perform GC skew analyses.

 Antonie is free open source software, and we welcome contributions!

 Initial focus is on automatically & quickly producing the most useful